HSBC names former Goldman executive to top UK banking role

-LONDON HSBC has appointed Rob Ritchie as co-head of its Global Banking division in the UK, according to an internal memo seen by Reuters on Tuesday.
+LONDON (Reuters) - HSBC has appointed Rob Ritchie as co-head of its Global Banking division in the UK, according to an internal memo seen by Reuters on Tuesday.

 Former Goldman Sachs banker Ritchie will join in September and work alongside Philip Noblet, HSBC said in the announcement.